viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/If You Only Had 1 Year to Learn Art.md

 Everything you need to learn art and how to draw.
 It can be easy if you focus on the right fundamentals of drawing.

 👉 You want to learn about my art journey?
 Watch here https://youtu.be/svZzstAGpAc?si=t0TT9pKP2gzQD9BD

+Learning art and how to draw can be overwhelming and difficult.
+As a self taught artist, I understand the struggle and have learned what is important to focus on.
+This video breaks down the most important fundamentals of drawing and how to practice in order to see the most amount of improvement.
+00:00 intro

 00:30 Forms
 01:40 Perspective